L1p4/fidgetspinner/README.md

 # fidgetspinner
-turns windows into a fidget spimner xd
+turns windows into a fidget spinner xd